 Card-linked offer programs bypass the need for paper coupons and give users deals on a variety of everyday purchases – from dining to travel.
 When you participate, you can automatically earn discounts or cash back rewards at participating businesses without having to find a promo code or coupon.

 Several issuers offer these kinds of programs, making it easy to find a card to use for extra deals.
-For a more in-depth look at some of the top offerings, check out our guides below.
+For a more in-depth look at some of the top offerings, check out our guide below.

 How do card-linked offer programs work?